+Similar to \cite{Wei_Yang2021}, constructing a local approximate solution with $N$ concentration layers requires refined asymptotic estimate of the function $w$.
+Nevertheless, $w$ admits no explicit expression( c.f. \cite[(3.1)]{Wei_Yang2021}).
+To overcome this difficulty, we use the method in \cite{Gidas_Ni_Nirenberg1981} to derive the asymptotic estimates of $w$ in the Section \ref{sectB}.
+The identity \eqref{e115} is crucial in constructing the solutions with $N$ concentration layers(see \eqref{e82}, \eqref{e110}and \eqref{e114}).

 This paper is organized as follows.
-In Section \ref{sect1}, we set up a new modified Fermi coordinate in some neighborhood of $\Gamma$ and write down a local form of the operator $\Div (A(\varepsilon y)\nabla u)$ in the stretched modified Fermi coordinate.
-In Section \ref{sect2}, we find a local approximate solution to \eqref{1}.
-Then we conduct the gluing procedure in Section \ref{sect5} and the outer problem is solved.
-To solve the inner problem, we construct linear and nonlinear theory in Section \ref{sect6} and Section \ref{sect9}, respectively.
-From some involved calculation in Section \ref{sect4}, we reduce the problem into some partial differential equations in Section \ref{sect7}.
-At last, Theorem \ref{th1} is proven in Section \ref{sect8}.
+In Section \ref{sect1}, we establish a new modified Fermi coordinate system in a small neighborhood of $\Gamma$ and derive the local form of the operator $\Div (A(\varepsilon y)\nabla u)$ under the stretched modified Fermi coordinate.
+In Section \ref{sect2}, we construct a local approximate solution to \eqref{1}.
+Subsequently, we perform the gluing procedure in Section \ref{sect5} and solve the outer problem.
+To tackle the inner problem, we develop the linear and nonlinear theories in Section \ref{sect6} and Section \ref{sect9}, respectively.
+Through intricate calculations in Section \ref{sect4}, we reduce the original problem to a system of partial differential equations in Section \ref{sect7}.
+Finally, Theorem \ref{th1} is proved in Section \ref{sect8}.